A topic from the subject of Physical Chemistry in Chemistry.

 Where:

-- n = number of moles of limiting reactant
+• n = number of moles of the limiting reactant

 Significance:

 This experiment demonstrates the principles of chemical thermodynamics, particularly the concept of enthalpy and how it can be measured experimentally.
-By comparing the experimental value of ΔHrxn to the theoretical value calculated from bond energies or other thermodynamic data, students can gain an understanding of the accuracy and limitations of experimental techniques.
+By comparing the experimental value of ΔHrxn to the theoretical value (obtained from literature values or calculations based on standard enthalpy of formation), students can gain an understanding of the accuracy and limitations of experimental techniques and the importance of considering heat capacity of the calorimeter itself.